Founder, Program Director, and Instructor

 She joined Healing Hands school of Holistic Health in 2012 where she studied massage therapy of eastern and western traditions and learned ancient plant wisdom and medicine applications.
 As a healer and young mother of two boys, she brings a nurturing and empathetic energy to the children she guides.
 Her intention is to unveil the magic of the forest, and empower children to embrace their true essence, the place where the universe resides in each of them.
 To have meaningful experiences in nature, with a reciprocal relationship with the earth, giving to and receiving.

 Today she spends her time exploring the forests of Central Oregon on her mustang pony, growing food, creating sacred space and ceremony in her daily life, storytelling, dancing and nurturing her two beloved children.
 She practices massage and Reiki and continues her studies of the ways and medicines of the natural world.
-Courtney has her Wilderess First Aid and is CPR certified.
+Courtney is certified in Heartsaver First Aid CPR AED by the American Heart Association.